jannik-brinkmann/dqn/README.md

 # Deep Q-Network

-A PyTorch re-implementation of ["Human-Level Control Through Deep Reinforcement Learning"](https://www.nature.com/articles/nature14236).
+A PyTorch implementation of ["Human-Level Control Through Deep Reinforcement Learning"](https://www.nature.com/articles/nature14236).

 #### Implementation Details
-The environment wrapper has been implemented in an attempt to be applicable to all OpenAI Gym Atari environments.
-However, it has not been evaluated on environments other than Breakout and Pong, wherefore specialties of other environments might not be considered.
+I implemented the environment wrapper in an attempt to make it applicable to all OpenAI Gym Atari environments.
+However, I have not evaluated it on environments other than Breakout and Pong, wherefore specifics of other environments might not be considered.

 #### Training Details